Your Google Business Profile Is Doing More Work Than You Think — Are You Letting It?

 Reviews: The Part Nobody Wants to Manage

-BrightLocal's 2025 consumer review survey found that 83% of consumers say they mostly read reviews on Google when researching a local business.
-And 62% of consumers say they'd avoid a business if they found incorrect information online (BrightLocal, 2023).
+Consumers overwhelmingly turn to Google first when researching a local business, and most say they'd avoid a practice if they found incorrect information online.
 Incorrect information isn't just a credibility issue — it's a ranking issue if it creates inconsistency across your online presence.

 The practices that stay on top of this aren't doing anything exotic.
 They ask for reviews at the right moment in the patient experience, they respond to every review (including the uncomfortable ones), and they keep their profile information consistent across every platform where their name appears.